lparisc/gno/2-article.md

 ## Why Gno?
 The Need for the GnoVM for Smart Contract Programming

-In the perennial evolution of blockchain technology, the development of smart contracts has become pivotal in enabling decentralized applications (dApps).
-The introduction of Gno, a programming environment derived from the widely-used Go language, marks a significant milestone in this space.
-This article explores the need for the Gno programming language, the GnoVM (Gno Virtual Machine) for smart contract development, their foundational principles, functionalities, and how they stand to redefine the blockchain technology landscape.
+In the perennial evolution of blockchain technology, the development of smart contracts has become pivotal in enabling decentralized applications (dApps) among blockchain actors.
+The introduction of Gno, a programming environment derived from the widely-used Go language, marks a significant milestone in this race.
+This article explores the need for the Gno language and the GnoVM (Gno Virtual Machine) for smart contract programming and execution, respectively.
+It also discusses their foundational principles, functionalities, and how they stand to redefine the blockchain technology landscape.

 ### 1. Introduction to Gno